-“It's hard.
+“It’s hard.
 You have your sad moments and you just go forward, life goes forward.
 But make sure appreciative of every day.
-You realize how short life is and you have to grab onto happy moments, happy memories,” she says.
+You realize how short life is and you have to grab onto happy moments, happy memories,” said Berquist.

-The flesh-eating bacteria has a higher concentration in coastal waters from May to October but doctors recommend if you see any sign of infection after being in brackish water or eating oysters, go see a doctor right away.
+The flesh-eating bacteria has a higher concentration in coastal waters from May to October.
+Doctors recommend if you see any sign of infection after being in brackish water or eating oysters, go see a doctor right away.